 Tips for Selecting a Foundation

 Foundation would seem pretty simple: for many makeup wearers, it’s the go-to product to cover blemishes and create a distinct, consistent color on which to apply other makeups.
 Its purpose is pretty simple.
-But like most every other makeup product, it’s not always obvious how to choose one.
+But like most every other makeup product, it’s not always obvious how to choose one (and they're not always as easy as drugstore foundations, which are designed to be easy to select).
 Here are some pointers.

 Find the Right Color for Your Skin Tone